davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.malloc/index.md

 ###### How the Program Stack Works (And What Is a Stack Overflow?)

-When a process is created, the OS allocates `RLIMIT_STACK` bytes to store the program stack.
-A user cannot increase this stack size, and can only decrease it.
+When a process is created, the OS allocates `RLIMIT_STACK` bytes for the stack in that process' address space.
+A user cannot increase this stack size, but can decrease it.
 Here's how the stack is used:

-- From the `main()` function, where the program starts running, its command-line arguments and local variables are pushed onto the stack, which grows downwards towards the address `MAX - RLIMIT_STACK`.
-This data, together with the return address make up what is known as `main()`'s Stack Frame.
+- From `main()`, where the program starts running, its command-line arguments and local variables are pushed onto the stack, which grows downwards towards the address `MAX - RLIMIT_STACK`.
+This data, together with the return address make up what is known as `main()`'s *stack frame*.
 When `main()` calls another method, a new stack frame is created, and its return address, arguments, and local variables are pushed onto the stack.
-When a function returns, all the data in its frame are popped off the stack, and we jump back to the return address that was also pushed on, thus restoring the caller's scope.
+When a function returns, all the data in its frame are popped off the stack, and we jump back to the return address that was also pushed on, thus restoring the caller's **scope**.

-- Stack Overflow: The stack is allowed to grow and shrink so as long as it stays within the bounds imposed by `RLIMIT_STACK`.
-Unfortunately for programmers, violating this rule is all too easy.
+- **Stack Overflow**: The stack is allowed to grow and shrink so as long as it stays within the bounds imposed by `RLIMIT_STACK`.
+Unfortunately, violating this threshold is all too easy.
 Take a look at the following example, which contains an infinite recursion:

   ```c
   #include <stdio.h>